-In a heartbreaking new undercover video, Animal Outlook reveals violent abuse of gentle mother cows at Mason Dixon Farms, a massive dairy factory farm in Pennsylvania with more than 2,500 animals.
+In a heartbreaking new undercover video, Animal Outlook reveals violent abuse of gentle mother cows at Mason Dixon Farms, a massive dairy facility in Pennsylvania with more than 2,500 animals.

 Mason Dixon supplies some of the biggest names in dairy, including Dairy Farmers of America and Land O’Lakes.